2.1 Algorithm efficiency assessment¶

 There are mainly two methods of efficiency assessment: actual testing and theoretical estimation.

-2.1.1 Actual testing
+2.1.1 Actual testing¶

-Suppose we have algorithms A and B, both capable of solving the same problem, and we need to compare their efficiencies.
-The most direct method is to use a computer to run these two algorithms and monitor and record their runtime and memory usage.
-This assessment method reflects the actual situation but has significant limitations.
+, both capable of solving the same problem, and we need to compare their efficiencies.
+The most direct method is to use a computer to run these two algorithms, monitor and record their runtime and memory usage.
+This assessment method reflects the actual situation, but it has significant limitations.

-2.1.2 Theoretical estimation
+2.1.2 Theoretical estimation¶

 Due to the significant limitations of actual testing, we can consider evaluating algorithm efficiency solely through calculations.
 This estimation method is known as asymptotic complexity analysis, or simply complexity analysis.